-Word targets in Flare have an option that lets you enable the review mode for the output.
+Word targets in Flare Desktop have an option that lets you enable the review mode for the output.
 This way, reviewers do not need to remember to enable the Track Changes feature in the Word document.
-For more information see the online Help.
+For more information see the Help system.